 The commissioner shall establish a fee for licensing microdistilleries that adequately covers the cost of issuing the license and other inspection requirements.
 The fees shall be deposited in an account in the special revenue fund and are appropriated to the commissioner for the purposes of this subdivision.
 All other requirements of section 340A.301 apply to a license under this section.

-A microdistillery may be issued a license by the local licensing authority for off-sale of distilled spirits, with the approval of the commissioner.
-The license may allow the sale of one 375 milliliter bottle per customer per day of product manufactured on site, in any size container or combination of containers approved under paragraph (b), subject to the following requirements:
+(a) A microdistillery may be issued a license by the local licensing authority for off-sale of distilled spirits, with the approval of the commissioner.
+The license may allow the sale of up to a total of 750 milliliters per customer per day of product manufactured on site, in any size container or combination of containers approved under paragraph (b), subject to the following requirements:

 (1) off-sale hours of sale must conform to hours of sale for retail off-sale licensees in the licensing municipality; and